Nexmo/station/_api/conversion.md

 ## Base URL

-Conversion API only accepts POST requests.
+The Conversion API only accepts POST requests.
 The reply is not in JSON or XML format.
 Your base URL becomes either:

 **SMS API**